 - D-12 (daily, between May and October) – It operates between Haller Utca and Rómaifürdő.

-Taxis are sometimes the easiest way, especially if you’re traveling at night when the public transport is limited.
+Taxis are sometimes the easiest way, especially if you’re traveling at night when public transport is limited.
 But keep in mind that it is cheaper to call ahead or order them online/ via the app.
-Do not get any taxis without a company on the side, they’re not licensed.
+Do not get any taxis without a company on the side.
+They’re not licensed.
 Always ask them to turn the meter on as soon as you get into the taxi.

 - 24h (HUF 4550 or USD 17,50)

 - 7-day travel card (HUF 4950 or USD 19,00)

 If you don’t want to buy a travel card, a single ticket (without transfer) costs HUF 350, around USD 1,35 (or HUF 450 if you buy it from the bus/ tram driver).
 Don’t forget: single tickets must be validated!

 The single ticket for the boat: HUF 750, USD 2,90 (or HUF 550 for kids under 15).

 If you’re planning to visit a few museums or attractions in the city, I highly recommend that you buy the ticket in the link below because you can get a discount or even free access to many places.
 This was a suggestion from our host at the Airbnb where we stayed.

 How to get to Budapest Airport?

 The budget option to get to the airport, considering you bought one of the travel cards above, is to go to Kőbánya-Kispest station line 3 blue and take the bus 200E (ticket HUF 300) during daytime or the bus 900 at night.
 It’s really easy to find the bus and get there!